MurrayIII/UnicodeMathML/README.md

 * If possible, remove more redundant &#x3C;mrow>’s.
 E.g., the &#x3C;math> tag acts as an &#x3C;mrow>; and its content does not need to be enclosed in &#x3C;mrow>…&#x3C;/mrow>.
 * Add ummlConfig properties for more document default properties such as the current ummlConfig.doubleStruckMode
 * Improve the LaTeX output mode
+* Suppress the large error messages for more cases of UnicodeMath syntax errors.
+The user may be entering the whole expression and doesn't want to see such error messages.
+Maybe we should implement a more benign error identification as the code editors do.